meansy0/Chemocaller/README.md

    pip install -r requirements.txt
    ```

-3. The key code for the project can be found in the `scripts/decoder` directory.
+3. The key code for the project can be found in the `scripts/decoder` directory, especially `train_model.py`.
 Please read and understand this code carefully as it forms the core functionality of the project.

 4. Follow the setup instructions for Remora in the [official Remora repository](https://github.com/nanoporetech/remora) to configure your environment and ensure all dependencies are properly set up.